Lyrica to buy This post originates from 2016: written a few weeks after that referendum. See how it strikes you today

 Divorce is Painful, Destructive, Angry & Absurd – and full of Attribution Errors

-According to the Brexit manual, banning migration and kicking out anyone we identify as ‘foreign’ will release loads of jobs for excluded British people around the UK, who will rush to take up opportunities of work.
+Brexit is full of attribution errors: according to the Brexit manual banning migration and kicking out people we identify as ‘non-nationals’ will release loads of jobs for excluded British people around the UK, who will rush to take up opportunities of work.
 They won’t mind zero-hours contracts, low wages, or the boring, repetitious nature of the work.
 They won’t mind moving across country, their commute, unsocial hours, or dealing with unappreciative bosses & distraught customers.
 No, they’ll feel great to be included again!
 “This is what I dreamed of when I voted Leave,” they’ll say.
 All is well!

 For the social psychologists among you, the Leave vote may be a classic example of an ‘attribution error’.
 This is a tendency to place emphasis on an external agent, including assumptions about its characteristics & motivations, to explain a feeling or state of mind who’s origins may have little or nothing to do with that external agent.

 In fact the EU has done what it can in the form of Regional Development Funds to correct and compensate for the degrading of once great regional communities and their traditional industries.
 Linked below you can see 19 projects that the EU has funded in Wales:

 And something similar from our Northern Powerhouse: EU funding to the North East

 Yet all over Britain people are distressed by crumbling cities, anodyne high streets, the struggle to get by, to find prosperity, meaning or pride in work.
 Surely it can’t be our own fault?

 Our politicians, eager to avoid taking responsibility for failing their communities, point the finger at outsiders, specifically the EU, thus re-directing anger that should be directed at them to this external agent.
-Because the EU does not exist as a simple phenomenon and it’s hard to hate an abstract idea, that anger quickly shifts onto people from EU countries, onto foreigners.
+Because the EU does not exist as a concrete phenomenon and it’s hard to hate an abstract idea, that anger quickly shifts onto people from EU countries, onto foreigners.